jomandaman/hot-sauces/README.md

 aspect ratios so as not to break the layout.

-Overall if more time was given, my intention is to have a larger image as the background with a single row of sliding cards, inspired by : https://dribbble.com/shots/14441287--Exploration-Food-Website
+Overall if more time was given, my intention is to have a larger image as the background with a single row of sliding cards, with [this inspiration](https://dribbble.com/shots/14441287--Exploration-Food-Website)

 ## Limitations and Improvements
 The "undo" function was an important UX decision based upon the simple fact that people easily make mistakes.